 Picture Credits: mapofindia.com

 Double Maths periods, boring old lunch breaks, the familiar ring of the bell- but in the midst of it all, the announcement of a class trip and everybody would erupt in cheers, excitedly clutching the consent forms.
-We bring to you a trip down nostalgia lane, we handpicked 7 school outings that you must have been a part of if you grew up in Delhi!
+So to bring to you a trip down nostalgia lane, we handpicked 7 school outings that you must have been a part of if you grew up in Delhi!

-This undoubtedly used to be the best day of the entire year- in the days leading up to the trip, comprehensive plans were made.
-The trip day would begin with assembling in the school with your classes, our bags filled with cartons of Frooti and bags of chips.
-The Appu Ghar would begin with lining up for Splash, and the creepy Bhoot Bungla and waiting to enter the waterpark.
-Oysters, of course, would involve putting on your stylish swimsuits on this one golden day in a year full of boring school uniforms.
+This undoubtedly used to be the best day of the entire year- in the days begin with assembling in the school with your classes, our bags filled with cartons of Frooti and bags of chips.
+The Appu Ghar would begin with lining up the creepy Bhoot Bungla and waiting to enter the waterpark.
+Oysters, of course, would involve putting on your stylish swimsuits on this one golden day in a year full of boring school uniforms. leading up to the trip, comprehensive plans were made.
+The trip day would

 A trip to the National Science Museum would be another fun event, taking almost the entire day (which was the best part, since no classes!)
 There was the hall of mirrors which showed us distorted versions of ourselves and the big creepy, human body parts in the bio hall.
 Snack boxes handed out would be an added advantage, of course.